determined-ai/determined-examples/blog/llm-finetuning/README.md

 # LLM Finetuning using HuggingFace + Determined

+In this demo, we finetune the [TinyLlama-1.1B-Chat](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v0.4) on a [text-to-SQL dataset](https://huggingface.co/datasets/Clinton/Text-to-sql-v1).
+We ran this on two 80 GB A100 GPUs.

-First install Determined on your local machine:
+To get started, first install Determined on your local machine:
 ```bash
 pip install determined
 ```